-Driver Verifier is a utility which performs sanity checks, verifications and provocations on
+Driver Verifier is a utility belonging to Windows which performs sanity checks, verifications and provocations on running kernel drivers as a means to find bugs and errors.
+It

-Verifier is included in all version of Windows since Windows 2000.
-All drivers which have passed the Windows Logo program must have
+it is run after the system has crashed and rebooted.
+Driver Verifier is included in all versions of Microsoft Windows.
+All drivers which have passed the Windows Logo program must have passed Driver Verifier checks.

 When to use Driver Verifier

-Verifier can be used to find offending thid party drivers in case no responsbible third party drivers have been indicated after a crash analysis.
+Driver Verifier can be used to find offending thid party drivers in case no responsbible third party drivers have been indicated after a crash analysis.
 It will

 help provoke existing bugs in drivers and make it more easy for them to crash.
 If there is a case which is hard to reproduce, then Driver Verifier